 Film work includes Great White Throne Judgment (Elizabeth) release date spring 2024 and Baptism by Fire by Pebo Wilson music video out now (Bright Morning Star Productions).

-I have worked behind the scenes with Rubber City Theatre (SM), Nashville Shakespeare Festival (Light Engineer/Board Operator), Pioneer Playhouse (Costumer), as well as a range of positions with Belmont University.
+I have worked behind the scenes with ICE Creative Entertainment (ASM), Rubber City Theatre (SM), Nashville Shakespeare Festival (Light Engineer/Board Operator), Pioneer Playhouse (Costumer), as well as a range of positions with Belmont University.
 I received a Stage Management nomination for Argonautika from the Kennedy Center for American College Theatre Festival.

 Instagram: @peytonwhite